Call for Abstracts: AsMA Track

 Abstracts will be reviewed by a minimum of three members of the AsMA Scientific Program Committee.
 Acceptance will be based on the abstract’s originality, relevance, scientific quality, and adherence to the guidelines provided.
 Criteria for non-acceptance include, but are not limited to: insufficient, inconsistent, or ambiguous data; commercialism; or reviews of previously published literature.
 Abstracts must be 100% complete upon submission, including all final data and results.
 How well authors abide by submission and format guidelines will also be one of the criteria used to determine acceptance of abstracts.

-Presenters are limited to one Slide OR Poster AND one Panel presentation unless given specific prior permission by the Scientific Program Committee Chair, Amanda Lippert, at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
-Following review by the Scientific Program Committee in November, all contributors will receive a notification of acceptance or non-acceptance by email.
-Accepted abstracts will be published in Aerospace Medicine and Human Performance.
+Presenters are limited to one Slide OR Interactive Presentation AND one Panel presentation unless given specific prior permission by the Scientific Program Committee Chair, Amanda Lippert, at

 Abstract Withdrawal